 Stuck on a particular subject?
 Get help via UBC's different academic tutoring and coaching services.

 Note: Many of these services are available until the last day of classes (Nov.
 29) and will resume again in Term 2, so be sure to confirm hours before showing up—and take advantage of them soon!

 Staffed by UBC students, the AMS tutoring team provides free drop-in group tutoring during the school year for first- and second-year subjects like Math, Chemistry, Biology, Physics, Political Science, and Economics.

-Drop-in tutoring ends April 5th, but you can inquire about one-on-one appointments at reasonable rates by emailing firstname.lastname@example.org.
+You can also book one-on-one appointments at reasonable rates by emailing firstname.lastname@example.org.

 For other faculty-specific resources, contact your advising office or undergraduate society.